top of page

 Glass Lewis Previews Major Overhaul to Pay-for-Performance Model

-Glass Lewis is introducing sweeping changes to its pay-for-performance (P4P) framework beginning with the 2026 proxy season.
-They’re dropping the traditional A–F grading in favor of a 0–100 numeric scorecard, extending the P4P evaluation window from three to five years, and expanding coverage to companies in the UK, EU, and Australia.
+Glass Lewis is introducing sweeping changes to its pay-for-performance (P4P) framework starting with the 2026 proxy season.
+They will drop the traditional A–F grading system in favor of a 0–100 numeric scorecard.
+Additionally, the P4P evaluation window will extend from three to five years.
+Coverage will also expand to companies in the UK, EU, and Australia.
 These updates reflect institutional demand for deeper, longer-term performance alignment.
-Compensation committees should proactively consider how incentive metrics and peer groups may perform under the upcoming model.

 Court Strikes Down Equity Forfeiture Clauses Without Adequate Consideration

 A recent Delaware Chancery Court ruling determined that an equity forfeiture clause tied to restrictive covenants is unenforceable if the equity itself was the only consideration for those covenants.
 In this case, without any additional compensation, promotion, or value exchange, enforcement failed on basic contract law grounds.
-This serves as a vital reminder for banks to ensure that equity-based agreements are legally sound and include sufficient, valid consideration.

 Public vs Private Directors